-Unfortunately, even when all the ingredients are in place – an awesome piece of content and a great outreach email – one little problem can still manage to trip you up:
+Unfortunately, even when all the ingredients are in place – an awesome piece of content and a great outreach email – one little problem can still manage to trip you up.
+Any guesses?

 Not being able to find the email address of the person you want to contact.

-Here are 5 secret ninja tricks you can use to help you find prospects’ email addresses.
+Here are 6 super secret ninja tricks that you can use to help you find prospects’ email addresses.

 1. Use a Tool

-Using a tool isn’t exactly a trick, but the more tools you have in your arsenal, the better equipped you’ll be for finding pretty much anybody’s email address.
+Using a tool isn’t exactly a trick, but the more tools you have in your arsenal, the better equipped you’ll be for finding virtually anyone’s email address.

-While this isn’t a comprehensive list of all the email-finding tools out there, here are the ones I use or have used, and can personally vouch for.
+While this isn’t a comprehensive list of all the email-finding tools out there, these are the ones I use or have used, and can personally vouch for.

-Contact Out is the best email-finding tool I’ve used, by far.
-It’s a Chrome plugin that automatically pulls in any available contact details (or their email address and phone number, at least) when you visit a prospect’s LinkedIn Page.
-It gets multiple email addresses for most LinkedIn users, including personal (ie. @gmail.com) email addresses and business addresses.
+Contact Out is one of the best email-finding tools I’ve used, by far.
+It’s a Chrome plugin that automatically pulls in any available contact details (typically an email address and phone number at a minimum) when you visit a prospect’s LinkedIn Page.
+It gets multiple email addresses for most LinkedIn users, including personal (ie. @gmail.com) addresses and business addresses.

 That means that once you have an address you *think* is correct, you can head over to Email Checker and confirm it’s genuine and live.